joebinns/worms/README.md

 - [ ] (VG, small) A worm can only move a certain range
 - [ ] (VG, medium) A player controls a team of (multiple worms)

 The physics based character controller, [stylised-character-controller](https://github.com/joebinns/stylised-character-controller), is my own previous work.
 I was unfortunately unable to bring it up to the new standards of this project.
-However, since it is currently a digital jungle of if-statemen, I will be working on cleaning it up in whenever I find some time.
+However, since it is currently a digital jungle of if-statements, I will be working on cleaning it up in whenever I find some time.
 See my player-centric scripts at [*Worms/Assets/Scripts/Players/*](https://github.com/joebinns/worms/tree/main/Worms/Assets/Scripts/Players/), starting with the Player Manager.

 ### Camera
 - [x] (G) Focus camera on active player